symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

 ~~~~~~~~~~~~~~~~~~~

 The ``Symfony\Cmf\Bundle\SeoBundle\EventListener\ContentListener`` looks for a
 content document in the request attributes.
-If it finds a document, it calls
+If it finds a document that is
-``SeoPresentationInterface::updateSeoPage``.
+suitable for extracting metadata, the listener calls
+``SeoPresentationInterface::updateSeoPage`` to populate the metadata
+information.

 If the :doc:`RoutingBundle <../routing/introduction>` is installed, the default
 attribute name is defined by the constant ``DynamicRouter::CONTENT_KEY``.
 When
-not using the RoutingBundle, you need to configure a key in
+not using the RoutingBundle, you need to disable the listener or configure a
-``cmf_seo.content_key``.
+key in ``cmf_seo.content_key``.

+You may also want to disable this listener when implementing your own mechanism
+to extract SEO information.

 Extracting Metadata
 ~~~~~~~~~~~~~~~~~~~